-- When will I get notified about the status of my application? - You will receive an automated email from us once your application has been successfully submitted.
-We intend to notify applicants of our award decisions by April 30th and we expect to enter into grant agreements by June 30th. - When and how will I receive the grant funds? - o For Land Acquisition projects, grantees will receive their awards shortly after their grant agreements are fully executed, except for those awards or portions of awards that are budgeted for stewardship and legal defense funds, which will be made available once the project has closed and we receive a copy of the recorded deed.
-There may be other exceptions or additional documentation required which will be specified in the grant agreement. - For Planning, Capacity and Strategy projects, grantees will receive an initial payment of one-third of the grant amount, followed by a second payment upon receipt of an interim progress report and a final payment upon receipt of a final report.
+When will I be notified about the status of my application?

+- When submitting your application you will receive confirmation message on screen.
+You can also request a copy of your responses by checking the box at the bottom of the application and providing your email address. - We will notify applicants of our award decisions by April 30th and we expect to enter into grant agreements by June 30th.

+When and how will I receive the grant funds?

+- For Land Acquisition projects, grantees will receive their awards within 15 days of their grant agreement being fully executed, except for those awards or portions of awards that are allocated for stewardship and legal defense funds, which will be paid within 20 days of receipt of a copy of the recorded deed.
+There may be other exceptions or additional documentation required which will be specified in the grant agreement. - o For Planning, Capacity and Strategy projects, grantees will receive an initial payment followed by a second payment upon receipt of an interim progress report and a final payment upon receipt of a final report.
 Reporting templates are included with the grant agreements.
-The details for the disbursement of funds and other requirements for grantees will be addressed in a grant agreement between TNC and your organization. - How long is the grant term? - o 1 year from the execution date of the grant agreement. - What if I need an extension or amendment? - Contact Matt Levy mlevy@tnc.org to discuss.
+The details for the disbursement of funds and other requirements for grantees will be addressed in the grant agreement between TNC and your organization.

+How long is the grant term?

+o 1 year from the execution date of the grant agreement.

+What if I need an extension or amendment?

+- o Contact Matt Levy mlevy@tnc.org to discuss.
 Requests for extensions must be made no later than 30 days before the end of the grant agreement term. - Can I make changes to my project after it has already been awarded? - You can request an amendment or extension as appropriate.
 Contact Matt Levy mlevy@tnc.org to discuss. - What are the reporting requirements? - For Land Acquisition projects, grantees must send a copy of the recorded deed to Matt Levy mlevy@tnc.org no later than 60 days from the date of closing.
-Additional documentation may be requested. - For Planning, Capacity and Strategy projects, grantees must submit brief interim and final reports.
+Details will be included with the grant agreement.
+Additional documentation may be requested. - o For Planning, Capacity and Strategy projects, grantees must submit brief interim and final reports.
 The reports should address your progress on the project with respect to the timeline and deliverables specified in your application.
-Reporting requirements will be addressed in more detail in a grant agreement between TNC and your organization. - Who do I contact to discuss any of the above? - o Email us at CCCFund@tnc.org or contact Matt Levy mlevy@tnc.org
+Reporting requirements will be addressed in more detail in a grant agreement between TNC and your organization. - Who do I contact to discuss any of the above? - o Email us at CCCFund@tnc.org or contact Matt Levy mlevy@tnc.org, we will respond as quickly as possible!